-Glass jars, vertical gardens, hanging plants… there are plenty of ways to bring the outside in with a flourish this winter
+Glass jars, vertical gardens, hanging plants… there are plenty of ways to bring the outside in this winter

 10 July 2018

 Whether you have a small garden, no garden, or prefer to spend the winter months wrapped up inside, there’s no better time to get started on an indoor project.
-Creating an indoor garden not only brings some of Mother Nature’s beauties inside, but also allows you to put green fingers to good use in the warm and dry!
+Creating an indoor garden not only brings some of Mother Nature’s beauty inside but also allows you to put green fingers to good use in the warm and dry!